DTJF/libpruio/src/doc/_1_features.md

 - trigger on analog (single or all) or digital (GPIO) lines
 - perform a pre-trigger that starts measurement before the trigger event happens

-It's designed for BeagleBone boards
+It's designed for BeagleBone boards with a type of \cpu

-- with 2x46 headers (White, Gree, Black)
+- with 2x46 headers (White, Green, Black)
 - with 3x36 headers (Pocket)
 - with individual connectors (Blue)

-and runs on all kernel versions above 3.8 (including 4.x).
+and runs on all kernel versions above 3.8 (including 4.x, 5.x).

 # PRUSS # {#SecPruss}

-The \cpu on Beaglebone hardware contains two PRU subsystems.
-\Proj runs software on the host system (ARM) and on a Programable Realtime Unit SubSystem (PRUSS), either on PRU-0 or PRU-1 (the later is the default).
-Due to the PRU support the load on the ARM is very low, even complex controllers can operate at reasonable speed.
-The second PRU is free for a custom controller working in real-time, and using
+The \cpu on Beaglebone hardware contains beside the main ARMv7 processor also two PRU subsystems. \Proj runs software on the host system (ARM) and in parallel on a Programable Realtime Unit SubSystem (PRUSS), either on PRU-0 or PRU-1 (the later is the default).
+Due to the PRU support the work load on the ARM is very low.
+Even complex controllers can operate at reasonable speed.
+The second PRU is free for any custom firmware, ie. a controller working in real-time, and using
 \Proj measurement configuration and data.

 # Operation # {#SecOperation}

-\Proj controls the \cpu subsystems
+\Proj controls the following subsystems on the \cpu

 - TSC_ADCSS (Touch Screen Controler and Analog to Digital Converter SubSystem)